Love 310 screenprint by Andy Warhol in frame being held up by someone.

 Edition: Portfolio of 3.
 Edition of 100, 10 AP, 2 PP, 5 EP, signed and numbered in pencil lower left.

-Andy Warhol published his Love complete portfolio in 1983.
-In this three-part series, Warhol masterfully visualizes the ecstasy of love, physical affection, and sexual desire.
-Each print includes a nude couple embracing in different positions.
-With the Love complete portfolio, Warhol emphasizes the romantic nature of the act, reflecting the emotional nature of desire rather than displaying such a scene for its pornographic qualities (the latter being more much more prelevant in his Sex Parts series).
+Andy Warhol published his Love Complete Portfolio in 1983.
+In this three-part series, Warhol visualizes the ecstasy of love, physical affection, and sexual desire.
+Each print shows a nude couple embracing in a different position.
+With the Love Complete Portfolio, Warhol highlights the romantic side of intimacy, reflecting the emotional nature of desire rather than presenting the act as pornographic.
+The latter is far more prevalent in his Sex Parts series.

 Love Complete Portfolio as Part of Andy Warhol’s Larger Body of Work